moliver28/research-handbook/content/job-families/finance/accountant.md

 - International statutory experience, ideally in a multinational environment
 - Self-starter with the ability to work remotely and independently and interact with various teams when needed
 - Proficient with Excel, GSuite and Slack
-- You share our [values](/handbook/values/), and work in accordance with those values.
+- You share our [values](/handbook/values/), and work in accordance with those values
 - Ability to use GitLab

 ---